 It is important to understand federal laws when it comes to your employees.
 Basic functions such as safety and security, hiring practices, compensation and benefits required, work schedules, vacation time, and leave times are swirling questions for any small business owner.
 A good place to start is by referencing with the Federal Employee Handbook.
 Once you have familiarized yourself with these laws and regulations, you are ready to move to the next focus areas.

 Matthew Griffith, Creative Content Manager, Rewards Network

 I think one of the smartest things I’ve heard in recent years regarding HR practices is to be cognizant of the way you lean into myths about Millennials in the workplace.
-I’ve worked almost exclusively with Millennials as my staff, and found every last one to be exceptionally dedicated to their job, eager to learn, full of bright ideas, and not afraid to share them.
+I’ve worked almost exclusively with Millennials as my staff and found every last one to be exceptionally dedicated to their job, eager to learn, full of bright ideas, and not afraid to share them.
 That’s a good thing.
-Easy rule of thumb: if you can swap out “Millennial” in any of these statements for the name of another marginalized group and it sounds bad, don’t say it.
+An easy rule of thumb: if you can swap out “Millennial” in any of these statements for the name of another marginalized group and it sounds bad, don’t say it.
 Also be aware, whether you realize it or not, many Millennial stereotypes are specifically aimed at young women (being flighty, taking selfies, being into frivolous trends).
 This kind of generalization can easily overlap with (or lead to) sexist or harassing behavior among your staff, if not careful.

 5. Partner New Hires with Current Employees